 Many multi-storied commercial and residential projects are clad using facade panels.
 These panels built from light steel framing allow the rapid installation of the building envelope, in many cases including not only the cladding, but also the windows.
 The factory assembled panels are trucked to the site ready to be installed.
 Reducing the need for site work and scaffolding saving costs and time.
 The panels are lifted into position and secured to the building, once in place, the internal building fit out can be completed.

-On the project in the image to the right, the team at Howick was commissioned to provide one of our framing machines to a customer with some additional holes for attachment.
+On the project, the team at Howick was commissioned to provide one of our framing machines to a customer with some additional holes for attachment.
 Upon finalising the specification for the holes, we discovered that the customer was welding heavy plates into position around these holes to increase the capacity of the mounting connection to the building.

 The major downside of the welded solution is that the positioning is only as good as the welder, and the welding process damages the galvanised protective coating.
 Keen to find a solution, the Howick research and development team developed a custom pressed plate production and installation system.